Our Lady Of The Lake History

 The new millennium has also brought with it numerous changes that have brought about enhanced faith formation, technology advances, increased extra-curricular activities, and a re-energizing of the community.
 It also brought the merger between Holy Cross and St Christine’s, resulting in the newly named Our Lady of the Lake Parish and School that we proudly support today.

 While the majority of our school students are Catholic and members of Our Lady of the Lake Parish, non-Catholics are welcomed into the school community.
 We also welcome innovations in technology and new resources for both teaching and faithy formation.
 Our computer lab and classrooms have been equipped with state of the laptops, iPads, and interactive whiteboards, we are currently introducing Chromebooks, and we are launching an initiative in Distance Learning.
-Extra-curricular activities have grown to include such popular groups as a spiritual life club, book clubs, a debate club, a Scrabble club, and a chess club.
+Extra-curricular activities have grown to include such popular groups as grub club and Spanish club.
 In order to make extra-curricular activities more accessible to more and younger students, many clubs meet during the lunch recess period.

-The community of Our Lady of the Lake Parish is being re-energized in many ways including through the Generations of Faith gatherings.
+The community of Our Lady of the Lake Parish is being re-energized in many ways.
 Life on the Lake is a major benefit held annually to raise money for the school and to provide an event for parishioners, school parents and guardians, friends, families and neighbors to come together to visit with one another while raising money for Our Lady of the Lake School.

 Our Lady of the Lake Parish is proud of its more than 90 years of providing Catholic education for the children of the parish and families in our Euclid–Cleveland neighborhood.
 With the support of the parish and the community, Our Lady of the Lake School will continue to be a vital education resource and a vital, faithful presence in our community.